 Yesterday, one of my students texted me that he sent me a friendship request and it’s still pending, kindly accept it.
-He is now in his high school, and so I texted him back that I will look into it will confirm it.
+He is now in high school, and so I texted him back that I will look into it will confirm it.
 I usually don’t accept friendship requests from my students as long as they are studying with me.
-After which, I accepted their requests.
-This was an exception, However, the thought that struck my mind that my students already have my number he can contact me via call or text at any time then why is that important to him that I should accept his social media request?
+After which, I accept their requests.
+This was an exception but almost all of my students already have my contact number.
+Therefore, he can contact me via call or text at any time then why accepting the social media request becomes a matter of concern for him?
 We can socialise face to face or via call, we humans don’t require an app or a medium to socialise with other humans.
-Does my students’ reaction on not accepting his friend request is the result of recent technological boom, or it is an obsession of social media itself?
+Does my students’ reaction on not accepting his friend request is the result of the recent technological boom or is it a social media obsession of today’s teen?

 According to the report, Science of Adolescent Learning: Risk Taking, Rewards, and Relationships, changes in the adolescent brain’s reward-processing systems combined with adolescents’ experiences in new social contexts affect what motivates adolescents and, subsequently, how they learn.

 As shown in the image above, adolescents are more sensitive to the effects of certain rewards, especially social recognition rewards, which leads them to higher instances of reward-seeking and sensation-seeking behaviours, especially if peers support that behaviour.
 In short, teens do use social media (all aspects of it) at a higher rate than older generations.
 And this is the reason for parents alarming concerns about their kids academic and social development, which they believe are affecting due to this social media boom.